andrechristikan/ack-nestjs-boilerplate-docs/features/validation.md

 ```

-Then we need to add `ClassValidator` into `RequestValidationPipe` whitelist.
+Then we need to add `ClassValidator` to the whitelist of `RequestValidationPipe` .

 ```typescript
 export class RequestValidationPipe implements PipeTransform {